Visitors were arriving.

 Recommendations

-Reduce friction and prove the value upfront
+Reduce friction and prove the value upfront:

 Remove required form and allow users to instantly download the full brochure